PackRuble/cardoteka/README.md

 }
 ```

 This feature "from the package" will be implemented later.
-Now you can take part in the discussion (🥺) of the API of this aspect.
+Now you can take part in the [discussion #9](https://github.com/PackRuble/cardoteka/issues/9) (🥺) of the API of this aspect.

-[//]: # (todo: link on issue)

-Now you can define your notifier with the required number of states and then `attach` a wiretap (you can attach as many wiretaps to the card as you like):
+Now you can define your notifier with the required number of states and then `attach` a callback (you can attach as many callbacks to the card as you like):

 ```dart
 class OrderNotifier with ChangeNotifier, NotifierDetacher {